onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-59482 A VNF’s Heat Orchestration Template **MUST NOT** be VNF instance specific or Cloud site specific

-R-56750 A VNF’s Heat Orchestration Template’s parameter values that are constant across all deployments **MUST** be declared in a Heat Orchestration Template Environment File.

 ONAP provides the instance specific parameter values to the Heat Orchestration Template at orchestration time.